 Water Rights Ownership and Contact Information Updates

-Water Right holders are responsible for promptly notifying the State Water Resources Control Board (State Water Board) of changes to ownership, agent, or contact information related to their water rights.
-This page provides information about how the Division of Water Rights processes ownership changes and contact information updates and what water right holders can expect during the process.
+Water Right holders and diverters are responsible for notifying the State Water Resources Control Board (State Water Board) of changes to ownership, diverter, or contact information related to their water rights within 30 days.
+This page provides information about how to submit a change request update, what to expect during the process, and what your rights and responsibilities are as a water right owner or diverter.

 Submitting a Change Request

-When to Submit a Request for Update of Ownership or Contact Information
+When to Submit a Request for Update of Ownership, Diverter or Contact Information

-Water Right holders should notify the State Water Board when a property with a water right is transferred or sold to a new owner (Title 23, Section 831, CCR).
+Ownership Changes and Contact Information Updates: Within 30 days Water Right holders must notify the State Water Board when a property with a water right is transferred or sold to a new owner (Title 23, Sections 831 and 915(a), CCR).

 How to Submit a Request for Update of Ownership or Contact Information